Nancy Banks-Smith: Life and career

 Born in Manchester and raised in a pub, she was educated at Roedean School.

 Banks-Smith began her career in journalism in 1951 as a reporter at the Northern Daily Telegraph.
 In 1955, after a brief period at the women's section of the Sunday Mirror, she moved to the Daily Herald as a reporter.
 She worked for the Daily Express from 1960 to 1965 as a feature writer, moving to be a TV critic for The Sun in 1965.
 She left the newspaper in 1969 when it was bought by Rupert Murdoch.

 Banks-Smith began writing for The Guardian in 1970, with her television column becoming a leading feature of the newspaper.
 She remained with the paper for more than 50 years, though by 2010 she no longer wrote daily reviews.
-Until 2017, she wrote a monthly column for the paper entitled "A month in Ambridge", reviewing recent developments in the radio soap opera The Archers.
+Until 2017, she wrote a monthly column for the paper entitled "A month in Ambridge", reviewing recent developments in the BBC Radio 4 soap opera The Archers.

 Awards

-In 1970, she was recommended for the Order of the British Empire, which she declined.
+In 1970, she was recommended for the Order of the British Empire (OBE), which she declined.